Emaa9/React-ShopApp/README.md

 Step1.
 You should install node_modules with this command npm i

 Step2.
-To start this app you should use npm start
+To start this web site you should use npm start